- Concrete Floor Information

 Are concrete floors prone to cracking?

 The most common objection to concrete floors is the potential for cracking.
-However, some people actually love the rustic, organic look that can be achieved by staining the floor and leaving minor random cracks exposed (see Polishing and Dye Enhance Cracks in Existing Floor).
-If cracks are perceived as an eyesore, microtoppings offer the ability to hide them under a smooth, new surface that can accept a wide array of decorative treatments, including staining, stamping, and stenciling.
+However, some people actually love the rustic, organic look achieved by staining and leaving minor random cracks exposed (see Polishing and Dye Enhance Cracks in Existing Floor).
+If cracks are perceived as an eyesore, microtoppings can hide them under a smooth, new surface that can accept a wide array of decorative treatments, including staining, stamping, and stenciling.
 Learn more about what you can do with decorative concrete overlays.

 While concrete floors are relatively easy to maintain, compared with other types of floor surfaces, they aren't completely maintenance free.
 How much maintenance your floor will need largely depends on the amount of traffic it receives.
 The maintenance needs of a residential floor will be much different than those for a floor in a high-traffic commercial or retail environment.